It's easy to take a screenshot from your Samsung Galaxy phone

 How to take a screenshot on a Samsung Galaxy S or Note phone

-There are a bunch of ways to take a screenshot with a Samsung phone, one pretty obvious and two... a little less so.
+There are a bunch of ways to take a screenshot with a Samsung phone, one is pretty obvious and the other two ways... a little less so.
 We'll walk you through all three of these methods below.

 Note: These methods apply to most Samsung Galaxy smartphones, including the Galaxy S and Note lines, along with most modern Galaxy A models from the last three years.
 If your phone is over three years old, it may only support the below key combination screenshot method and not the other two.

-How to screenshot a Samsung phone using a key combination
+How to screenshot on a Samsung phone using a key combination

 Like most Android smartphones, taking a quick screenshot on a Samsung phone combines the power button and the volume button in a quick gesture that may take some getting used to.
 But once you've mastered it, you'll never miss it again.